bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 rules both to the container, onto the elements which are the list items, anchor, tag, and so on.

-It\'s also important to notice that the page is responsive.
+It&apos;s also important to notice that the page is responsive.

 As the size of the browser window gets smaller, the items stacked on top of each other, and if I expand the window, it changes to a standard